Q: What are Constituency Groups?

 The groups are are part of people’s history of relationship with the UW.
 The data itself can be used to generate mailing labels or to seed another group.
 For instance, you could use the list of Activity Participants to seed a Mailing List for a newsletter, then generate mailing labels for the newsletter by requesting that mailing list in an ad hoc report request.

-Q: How can I use Constituency Group codes to control how and when our constituents receive or are excluded from contact by the UW??
+Q: How can I use Constituency Group codes to help control how and when our constituents receive or are excluded from contact by the UW?